petabridge/akka-bootcamp/src/Unit-2/lesson2/README.md

 ### Step 3 - modify `chartingActor` so it handles the new `AddSeries` messages

 Right now our `chartingActor` can't handle messages of type `AddSeries`.
 Let's fix that!
-We could do this the OO way and make the actor inherit from `ReceiveActor`, but as we are in F#, better stick with pattern matching.
+We could do this the OO way and make the actor inherit from `ReceiveActor`, but as we are in F#, we'd rather stick with pattern matching.

 As a reminder, `chartingActor` currently looks as follows: